ish-xyz/ish-ar.io/content/blog/eBPF_my_first_2_days_with_it/index.md

 ---
 title: 'eBPF: My first 2 days with it.'
 date: "2019-07-27T22:25:00.000Z"
-description: "In the last two months I kept seeing posts, tweets and articles about eBPF..."
+description: "In the last two months I have noticed a lot of posts, tweets ..."
 ---
-## How I have ended up studying eBPF...
+## How I ended up studying eBPF!?
 !['ebpf_logo'](./ebpf_logo.png)

-In the last two months I have noticed a lot of posts, tweets and articles about eBPF, I was annoyed by that "hype" on my social homepages, because I didn't know absolutely anything about it.
+In the last two months I have noticed a lot of posts, tweets and articles talking about eBPF, I was annoyed by that "hype", because I didn't know absolutely anything about it.
-So, I googled it, and it turned out it was BPF with an 'e' as first letter :(.
-At the time I have just decided to not get involved, since it was "just a packet filter".
+So, I googled it, and it turned out it was BPF (yes the Berkeley Packet Filter) with an 'e' as first letter :(.
+At the time I decided to not get involved, since it was "just a packet filter" and nothing else.

-But 2 days ago, I have read about it in a very clear and detailed article and my first thought was: **"it absolutely worth part of my time"**.
+But two days ago, I have read about it in a detailed article.
+My only thought was: **"it absolutely worth part of my time and I need to learn it!"**.

 Well, I've done my homeworks and tried to get as much info as I could in just 2 days.